 Anger was expressed by some observers who stated there had been insufficient action so far, and that more needed to be done.

 Two observers stated that they thought there was a need for leadership to carry a more activist agenda to the City.
-Gail McEachern said she agreed 100% with the sentiments being expressed but said she thought more residents should stepping forward, not just relying on NECA board members.
+Gail McEachern said she agreed 100% with the sentiments being expressed but said she thought more residents should be stepping forward, not just relying on NECA board members.
 Board members asked the observers present whether any of them was prepared to take on the challenge of leading a more activist initiative.

 Cindy Parkanyi then moved “That the NECA Board set in motion doing something activist as a community soon (in the next few days).”
 Roslyn Butler seconded the motion, and everyone agreed.
 Cindy then volunteered to take charge.